 within the required time frame, the auditor must return

 it to the insurance company marked delinquent.
 This may result in a larger than

-after the expiration of your insurance policy.
+A voluntary work comp audit is done by mail.
+The audit form is mailed by your insurance company within 60 days after the expiration of your insurance policy.
 This form should be completed and

 returned to the insurance company as soon as possible.
 The form usually shows the